Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Pathwise stability of the similarity test

 Throughout this section we fix a probability space $(\Omega, \mathcal{A}, \Pr)$ that supports a Brownian motion $W=(W_t)_{t\geq 0}$.
 As we are interested in convergence for varying Hurst parameter $H$ it is important that all $W^H$ are defined on the same probability space.
 Therefore, we define $W^H=(W_t^H)_{t\in [0,T]}$ by

 where $K_H$ is some kernel function specified in \eqref{eq: K_H}.
-One also has that $W^H|_{H=1/2} = W$ is a standard Brownian motion. \\ Existance of a strong solution to \eqref{eq: SDE_H} was established in \cite{Nualart} under the condition \begin{enumerate} \item[(i)] $|b(x)|\leq C(1+|x|)$ if $H\leq \frac12$ and \item[(ii)] $|b(x) - b(y)|\leq C|x-y|^\alpha$ for some $1>\alpha>1-\frac{1}{2H}$ in the case $H>\frac12$. \end{enumerate} In fact, in the second case one can also use Lipschitz continuous $b$ as in \cite{Tudor}.
-As we are interested to compare our results on the case $H=1/2$ with the fractional model, we restrict ourselves to Lipschitz continuous $b\in\Sigma(C,A,\gamma,\sigma)$.
-For such $b$ we denote the solution process of \eqref{eq: SDE_H} by $X^{H,b}$ and by $X^b$ the solution of \eqref{eq: SDE} for drift $b$ and initial condition $x_0$, respectively. \\

-As a first result, we have $X^{H,b}\rightarrow X^b$ in probability uniformly on $[0,T]$ as $H\to 1/2$.
+One also has that $W^H|_{H=1/2} = W$ is a standard Brownian motion. \\ Existence of a unique strong solution to \eqref{eq: SDE_H} was established in \cite{Nualart} under the condition \begin{enumerate} \item[(i)] $|b(x)|\leq C(1+|x|)$ if $H\leq \frac12$ and \item[(ii)] $|b(x) - b(y)|\leq C|x-y|^\alpha$ for some $1>\alpha>1-\frac{1}{2H}$ in the case $H>\frac12$. \end{enumerate} In fact, in the second case one can also use Lipschitz continuous $b$ as in~\cite{Tudor}.
+As we are interested to compare our results for the case $H=1/2$ with the fractional model, we restrict ourselves to Lipschitz continuous $b\in\Sigma(C,A,\gamma,\sigma)$.
+For such $b$ we denote the solution process of \eqref{eq: SDE_H} by $X^{H,b}$ and by $X^b$ the solution of \eqref{eq: SDE} for drift $b$ and initial condition $x_0$, respectively. \\ As a first result, we have $X^{H,b}\rightarrow X^b$ in probability uniformly on $[0,T]$ as $H\to 1/2$.
 For any fixed Lipschitz continuous drift function $b$, this convergence seems to be well-known in the literature.
-Here, the convergence is required \textit{uniformly} over Lipschitz balls for the crucial conclusion \eqref{eq: level_H}, and hence an own proof is presented in Appendix \ref{App_stability} which relies on Dudley's Theorem about suprema of Gaussian processes and identities for fractional integrals.
+Here, the convergence is required \textit{uniformly} over Lipschitz balls for the crucial conclusion \eqref{eq: level_H}, and hence a short proof is presented in Appendix~\ref{App_stability}.

 \begin{proposition} For every $\epsilon,L>0$, we have

 \end{proposition}